 About NRDO

-The HSE National Rare Diseases Office (NRDO) was established by the HSE in 2015.
+The National Rare Diseases Office (NRDO) was established by the HSE in 2015.
 We are the national rare disease ‘coordination hub’ and the HSE main contact and driver of rare disease initiatives and projects.
-The NRDO’s programme of work is strategically aligned to the National Rare Disease Plan for Ireland (2014-2018) and the HSE Model of Care for Rare Diseases (2019).
-The NRDO is committed to informing, supporting and empowering people affected by rare conditions, their families/caregivers and healthcare professionals.
+In accordance with the National Rare Disease Plan for Ireland (2014-2018) and the HSE Model of Care for Rare Diseases (2019), our aim is to support people with rare conditions and their families by improving accessibility and quality of services.

 What we do